U.S. flag

 Peru – Public Procurement

-CLDP has an interagency agreement with the USAID Peru Mission to improve the Peruvian procurement lifecycle and to build the institutional capacities of key GOP entities to manage large-scale infrastructure projects .
-The project transfers international technical expertise to the Government of Peru (GOP) to help establish more transparent , efficient and competitive procurement processes.
+CLDP has an interagency agreement with USAID/Peru to improve the country’s procurement lifecycle and to build the institutional capacities of key Government of Peru (GOP) entities to manage large-scale infrastructure projects.
+The project transfers international technical expertise to the GOP to help establish more transparent, efficient, and competitive procurement processes.
 Competing these kinds of contracts fairly and predictably is essential to improving public services, alleviating poverty, and strengthening the social contract between citizens and the state.

 Goals: